Gigaspaces/xap-docs/site/content/xap/12.3/rn/upgrading.markdown

 # Backwards Compatibility

 This version of the InsightEdge Platform is backwards compatible to XAP version 11.0 (APIs and client-server).
-For more information, refer to the [Product Life Cycle and End-of-Life Policy](/release_notes/lifecycle.html) page.
+For more information about GigaSpaces' backwards compatibility policy, refer to the [Product Life Cycle and End-of-Life Policy](/release_notes/lifecycle.html) page.

+For information about product changes that may affect your upgrade process, refer to the sections on Upgrading from a Previous Version for XAP [12.1](/release_notes/121upgrading.html), [12.0](/release_notes/120upgrading.html), and [11.0](/release_notes/110upgrading.html).

 # Windows Environments

-If you are upgrading to version 12.2 in a Windows environment, you must add the following environment variables to the wrapper.conf file:
+If you are upgrading to version 12.2 or later in a Windows environment, you must add the following environment variables to the wrapper.conf file:

 - `wrapper.java.additional.27 = -DXAP_GSA_OPTIONS=${xap_gsa_options}`
 - `wrapper.java.additional.28 = -DXAP_GSC_OPTIONS=${xap_gsc_options}`